hunterdobb/ParkPlan/README.md

 # ParkPlan
-This is the begining workings of my wait time tracking app for theme parks.
+This is the beginning workings of my wait time tracking app for theme parks.
 It's using the [parksapi by cubehouse](https://github.com/ThemeParks/parksapi).

 Technologies: SwiftUI, Concurrency (async/await), URLSession, RESTful API